Documentation forSolarWinds Service Desk

 Resolved

 The Resolved state reflects that the Incident has been addressed to the best of an agent's ability.
-A public Incident index table should be entered to let the end user know the issue has been resolved, and a resolution code with Incident index table should be provided.
+A public Incident index should be entered to let the end user know the issue has been resolved, and a resolution code with Incident index should be provided.

 • A Resolution Code is a pre-established code that identifies how a ticket was resolved.
 Resolution codes can be used for reporting purposes.